-K higher than that of the case of window closed (Fig. 5(a)).
+temperature.
+The mean globe temperature for window open is 25.8 °C which is 1.9 K higher than that of the case of window closed (Fig. 5(a)).
 The mean comfort temperature for window open is 25.4 °C which is 1.5 K higher than that of the case of window closed (Fig. 5(b)).
-Brager et al. [2] found 1.5 K higher comfort temperature for the people in office buildings with access to window operation than the group without such access.
+Brager et al. [1] found 1.5 K higher comfort temperature for the people in office buildings with access to window operation than the group without such access.
 It is interesting to note that we have also found the same results in Japanese offices.
-The temperature difference for the windows open and closed in spring is higher than in autumn (Fig. 5).
+The temperature difference of the windows open and closed in spring is higher than in autumn (Fig. 5).
 The results showed that window opening is effective to increase the comfort temperature.

-Fig. 5: Seasonal variation of globe and comfort temperature for windows open and closed (at 95% confidence level: Mean±2S.E.)
+Figure 5: Seasonal variation of globe and comfort temperature for windows open and closed (at 95% confidence level).